 - A schedule is a means to an end – to enhance the teaching/learning process.

-- Training of teachers should focus on needs of early adolescent students.
+- Training of teachers should focus on needs of early adolescent students and core elements of the middle school concept.